latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 This works because in Yuma Consensus, validators are rewarded based on how well their weights align with the emerging consensus.
 By calculating the stake-weighted median, weight copiers can predict consensus better than any individual honest validator who might have some disagreement with others.
 As a result, optimized weight copiers achieve higher validator dividends per stake than honest validators, making weight copying more profitable than honest work.

 This is a fundamental incentive problem for Bittensor subnet owners: if validators are needed to do validation work rather than weight copy, the validation work itself must be incentivized more than weight-copying.
-Fortunately, the commit reveal mechanism exists to make weight copying impossible.
+Fortunately, the Commit Reveal mechanism exists to make weight copying impossible.

-## How commit-reveal prevents weight copying
+## How Commit Reveal prevents weight copying

-The [commit-reveal mechanism](./commit-reveal.md) solves weight copying by introducing a time delay between when weights are set and when they're publicly visible.
+Bittensor's [Commit Reveal mechanism](./commit-reveal.md) solves weight copying by introducing a time delay between when weights are set and when they're publicly visible.

 When weights are concealed for one or more tempos, weight copiers only have access to **stale weights** from previous tempos.
 If miner performance has changed since those old weights were set, the old weights are inaccurate, and copying them will put the copiers far from consensus.
 This will wreck their vtrust and their emissions, making weight copying unprofitable.

-### The commit reveal flow
+### The Commit Reveal Flow

 1. Validators set weights
 2. Weights are encrypted using time-lock encryption